FreeBSD manual

 aio_read() or aio_readv() system call is made, or asynchronously, at any

 time thereafter.
-If they are detected at call time, aio_read() or
+If they are detected at call time, The calls return -1

 [EBADF] The iocb->aio_fildes argument is invalid.